Skip to content

 static asOf(id: string, isoTimestamp: string): Promise<TModel | null> // auto-resolve db

 Reconstructs the model state as it existed at the given ISO 8601 timestamp.
-Returns null if the record did not exist at that point.
+Returns null if no revision exists at or before that point.

 ts